 Diet and Nutrition

-Generally, when following a workout routine intended to build muscle, it is essential to consume a caloric surplus (eat more food than you would to maintain body weight) and get enough water and rest.
+When following a workout routine intended to build muscle, it’s essential to consume a caloric surplus.
+You must eat more food than you would to maintain body weight and get enough water and rest.
 Supplements that help you build muscle can be found under the SHOP UXO section.
 Remember, supplements are only meant to help you reach your goal.
 They will not do more for you than a good workout routine, proper nutrition, and recovery.

 A workout routine meant to burn fat will not outwork a poor diet.
 If you are looking for additional supplementation to help burn fat, you can also find those under SHOP UXO.
 When trying to lose body fat, remember to consume enough water and get enough rest for your body to properly recover.